Shaz2ej/youthpargati/README_REFERRAL_SYSTEM.md

 1. When a purchase is made with a referral code:
    - The system finds the student with that referral code
    - It checks what package that referrer has purchased
+   - If the referrer has purchased the same package, they earn the "owned" commission
+   - If the referrer has not purchased the same package, they earn the "unowned" commission
    - The system fetches the commission amount dynamically from Firestore based on the referrer's package
-   - The referrer earns the commission amount based on their own package level
    - The commission is added to their wallet balance and total earnings

 **Important**: The commission amount is based on the referrer's package level, NOT the buyer's package level.